 And of course, the most obvious I guess, is that part of this world of cancer will stay with me.
 But it’s not all bad.
 I have learned to advocate for myself and verbalize what I need much more assertively than in the past.
 I’ve developed a “let’s do it/no time like the present” attitude which includes sorting through closets, throwing stuff out, completing an old family project and tackling some financial tasks.
 I have also signed up with Quest Diagnostics to be part of their research database; allowing them to contact me with relevant surveys as well as possible participation in research studies.

 But the most heartfelt page of this folder in my head?
 It’s that the holidays proved particularly special because I remembered everything.
-Remembering made me see that the Christmas tree lights were brighter, and the presents more wonderful.
-While preparing meals, I often broke out a dance move in the kitchen.
+Remembering made me see that the Christmas tree lights were brighter, and the presents more meaningful.
+While preparing meals, I would often break out a dance move in the kitchen.
 It was a euphoric and triumphant feeling.
-It’s the kind of gratitude you feel only if you do hold onto certain memories.
+It’s the kind of gratitude you will only feel if you do hold onto certain memories.

 You are a brilliant light!

 Jane!
 That is an incredibly kind comment.
 Thank you. ❤